herakle-dev/javaScriptBasicProjectForStart2Impact/README.md

     incrementNumber() increases the value of the counter by 1 reduceNumber() decrements the counter value by 1, with a check to prevent the value from going negative

-In the end, the code uses three setTimeouts to create a transition animation for the different elements.
-The background of the body is set to #b0c4de.
+In the end, the code uses setTimeouts to create a transition animation for the dinamic elements created with javascript.